 Lupus and Antiphospholipid Antibody Syndrome

-Antiphospholipid antibodies can be detected with a blood test.
+A blood test can detect antiphospholipid antibodies.
 When diagnosed, the condition is usually treated with anticoagulants.
-Pregnant women with antiphospholipid antibody syndrome require close monitoring.
+Pregnant women with antiphospholipid antibody syndrome need to be closely monitored.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.